 The Loyola Dietetic Internship offers two options or tracks.
-Each track meets CADE standards for dietetic internships.
+Each track meets ASCEND standards for dietetic internships.
 Ten students are admitted annually to each track of the LDI as coordinated by nationwide, computerized matching by D&D Digital.

 |Anticipated time for completion||13 months||22 months|